Trimethylglycine: Osmolyte

-The major step in the methylation cycle is the remethylation of homocysteine, a compound which is naturally generated during demethylation of the essential amino acid methionine.
-Despite its natural formation, homocysteine has been linked to inflammation, depression, specific forms of dementia, and various types of vascular disease.
-The remethylation process that detoxifies homocysteine and converts it back to methionine can occur via either of two pathways.
+Methyl donor

+Trimethylglycine is a cofactor in methylation, a process that occurs in all mammals.
+Methylation is required for the biosynthesis of neurotransmitters dopamine and serotonin. melatonin, coenzyme Q10, as well as the DNA for epigenetics.
+The methylation cycle involves the remethylation of homocysteine, which occur via either of two pathways.
 The pathway present in virtually all cells involves the enzyme methionine synthase (MS), which requires vitamin B12 as a cofactor, and also depends indirectly on folate and other B vitamins.
-The second pathway (restricted to liver and kidney in most mammals) involves betaine-homocysteine methyltransferase (BHMT) and requires trimethylglycine as a cofactor.
+The second pathway (restricted to liver and kidney in most mammals) involves betaine-homocysteine methyltransferase (BHMT) and requires trimethylglycine as a methyl donor.
 During normal physiological conditions, the two pathways contribute equally to removal of homocysteine in the body.
-Further degradation of betaine, via the enzyme dimethylglycine dehydrogenase produces folate, thus contributing back to methionine synthase.
+Dimethylglycine dehydrogenase uses betaine to produce folate, thus contributing back to methionine synthase.
 Betaine is thus involved in the synthesis of many biologically important molecules, and may be even more important in situations where the major pathway for the regeneration of methionine from homocysteine has been compromised by genetic polymorphisms such as mutations in the MS gene.

-Trimethylglycine is produced by some cyanobacteria.
-Gabbay-Azaria et al 1988 uses C nuclear magnetic resonance to detect trimethylglycines produced by halophilic cyanobacteria.
-They find it is providing partial protection for their enzymes, against inhibition by NaCl and KCl.

 Agriculture and aquaculture

-Factory farms supplement fodder with trimethylglycine and lysine to increase livestock's muscle mass (and, therefore, "carcass yield", the amount of usable meat).
+Trimethylglycine is used as a supplement for both animals and plants.
+Processing sucrose from sugar beets yields glycine betaine as a byproduct.
+The economic significance of trimethylglycine is comparable to that of sugar in sugar beets.
+Betaine is commercially important for the poultry industry.
+It prevents coccidiosis, which costs billions of dollars annually.

 Salmon farms apply trimethylglycine to relieve the osmotic pressure on the fishes' cells when workers transfer the fish from freshwater to saltwater.

 Trimethylglycine supplementation decreases the amount of adipose tissue in pigs; however, research in human subjects has shown no effect on body weight, body composition, or resting energy expenditure.

 Nutrition

 Nutritionally, betaine is not needed when sufficient dietary choline is present for synthesis.
-Dietary betaine can partially, but not fully, substitute for choline.
 When insufficient betaine is available, elevated homocysteine levels and decreased SAM levels in blood occur.
 Supplementation of betaine in this situation would resolve these blood marker issues, but not compensate for other functions of choline.